codefresh-io/docs.codefresh.io/_docs/on-demand-test-environment/launch-composition-at-the-end-of-the-build.md

 2. Commit and push the changes to git repository

 {:start="3"}
-3. Build your service with codefresh
+3. Build your service with Codefresh

 {:start="4"}
 4. Go to the environment page